-Further, winding up order will compel the official receiver appointed to commence liquidation process which is by consolidation of Company's assets and liabilities.
-Once consolidation is done, he shall be bound to settle the outstanding debts and other liabilities.
+Further, winding up order will compel the official receiver commence liquidation process which is appointed to Company's assets and liabilities. of Once consolidation consolidation is done, he shall be bound to settle the outstanding debts and other liabilities.
 The reason is that all the shareholders Companies run on credit and other financial facilities from bank and other financial institution.
 Winding up process compels the Company to repay back all outstanding credits also not to take fresh credits for a Company that is trading a winding up process will kill its business.